microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 We also introduce the concept of `RemovedTreeId`, which is a value type (likely a number) that uniquely identifies a removed subtree within the forest on a given `SharedTreeView`.

-`TreeIndex`'s interface needs to offer the following methods:
+At a minimum, `TreeIndex`'s interface needs to offer the following methods:

 -   Retrieve the matching `RemovedTreeId` for a given `ChangeAtomId` if any.
 -   Add an entry in its records for a given `ChangeAtomId` to `RemovedTreeId` mapping.
 -   Remove an entry from its records for a given `ChangeAtomId`.

-The first of these methods can be kept under a separate `ReadonlyTreeIndex` interface that `TreeIndex` extends.
+-   Save to a summary format.
+-   Load from the summary format.

+For the sake of performance, it would likely make sense to also support the following methods:

+-   Retrieve all the `RemovedTreeId`s for a given `RevisionTag`.
+-   Add a range of entries in its records for a given `RevisionTag` and range of `ChangeAtomId` to `RemovedTreeId` pairs.
+-   Remove all the entries from its records for a given `RevisionTag`.
+-   Reassign all the entries for a given `RevisionTag` to a new `RevisionTag`.

 The generation of new `RemovedTreeId`s and their conversion to forest paths is left as an implementation detail of the `SharedTreeView`.
 In the future, it is likely that the `Forest` will take on these responsibilities.